OWASP/CheatSheetSeries/cheatsheets/Forgot_Password_Cheat_Sheet.md

 Backup codes should be provided to the user upon registering where the user should store them offline in a secure place (password managers).
 Some companies that implement this method are [Google](https://support.google.com/accounts/answer/1187538), [GitHub](https://help.github.com/en/github/authenticating-to-github/recovering-your-account-if-you-lose-your-2fa-credentials), and [Auth0](https://auth0.com/docs/mfa/guides/reset-user-mfa#recovery-codes).

+While implementing this method, the following practices should be followed:

+- Minimum length of 8 digits, 12 for improved security.
+- If the service allows users to view the backup codes, the codes should be [securely stored](Cryptographic_Storage_Cheat_Sheet.md) and access should only happen in an authenticated session after asking for a user identifier (password, email token, 2FA, etc.).
+- A user should have multiple recovery codes at any given time to ensure that one of them works (most services provide the user with 10 backup codes).
+- Code renewal or revocation service.

 ### Methods Secure Practices

 It is essential to employ security practices for the reset codes and tokens that will be used in the methods.